Ephigenia/mite-cli/README.md

 #### Filter by time

-You also can request longer time frames by using the first argument which is bascially the [`at` parameter](https://mite.yo.lk/en/api/time-entries.html#list-all) of the time entries api:
+You also can request longer time frames by using the first argument which is basically the [`at` parameter](https://mite.yo.lk/en/api/time-entries.html#list-all) of the time entries api:

     mite list this_month